firebolt-db/godocs/docs/sql_reference/commands/data-definition/create-fact-dimension-table.md

 {: .note}
 Note that nullable columns can not be used in Firebolt indexes (Primary, or Aggregating indexes).

+{: .note}
+Note that column default expressions are temporarily disabled starting from version 4.3.0.
+We are working on a new implementation of this feature and it will be re-enabled in the near future.

 ### Example&ndash;Creating a table with nulls and not nulls

 This example illustrates different use cases for column definitions and `INSERT` statements.